Add a sustainability concentration to your degree and receive the North Lake College Green Diploma!

 What is a green class?

-Faculty members pledge to go paperless and take other steps to reduce their courses’ environmental impacts.
-They also incorporate sustainable principles into their teaching.
+Our "green" faculty pledge to go paperless and take operational steps to reduce their courses’ environmental impacts.
 Some make sure that required books are all available digitally, incorporate texts on ecology and climate, or offer extra credit for students who attend sustainability-themed events.
-Students could learn anything from how to calculate a carbon footprint to the history of American ecosystems.

 Why should I earn the Green Diploma?